vsrikrish/climate-risk-analysis/website/policies.md

 \lineskip

 \toc

-## Syllabus

-You can (and should) download a PDF of the full syllabus [here](../assets/BEE6940-Syllabus.pdf) (or view on Canvas).
-This page summarizes and goes into more depth on course policies.
-This page will be kept more up to date than the syllabus as some of these policies evolve over the semester; all changes will be announced on Ed Discussion.

 ## Communications

 [Email has gone from a convenience to a stressor and a burden](https://annehelen.substack.com/p/how-email-became-work), and [potential email substitutes don't help and may be worse](https://www.vox.com/recode/2019/5/1/18511575/productivity-slack-google-microsoft-facebook).
 These guidelines are aimed at reducing everyone's stress and improving the quality of our communications as a group.